nhsengland/ESA_ED_Crowding/README.md

 ### Subgroups

 There are some additional considerations when running the models on subgroups, for example across the seven regions.
 The user may have to reduce the degrees of freedom used, overall, and for some variables.
 For example, when running the model, the South West may only contain around 16 sites.
 However, the full bed occupancy variable has 21 levels.
 Therefore, the user may want to apply the following groupings for the bed occupancy variable: less than 80%, between 80% and 89%, and between 90% and 100%.
 Furthermore, the user may want to replace the various ethnicity variables with a single variable – BAME ethnicity.

+### Policy environment

+There may be additional considerations the user wishes to take with regard to recent policies aimed at reducing crowding in the ED.
+We do not handle any of these within our initial implementation (as some of these came after this project concluded).
+For example, one may wish to exclude ED attendances where the patient was booked in for a certain time (thus may not actually be present within the ED).